umkatakam/socialfeed/README.md

 ## Social Feed

-This is a aggregated Social Feed app for consumer Facebook, Google, and Twitter in a single Timeline.
+This is a aggregated Social Feed app for consumer Facebook, and Twitter in a single Timeline.

 Time spent: `20`